 8. Weighted Sit-Up

-Of course, the final best exercise in your core workout for building solid six-pack ab muscles and see your lower abs is the weighted sit-up.
+Of course, the final best exercise in your core workout for building solid six-pack ab muscles and seeing your lower abs is the weighted sit-up.

 Doing thousands of sit-ups is not going to help you, however.